Patient Onboarding Toolkit

 What to do:

-3. If you're comfortable, enable Clinical Sharing in your settings so I can see your high-level mood trends before our next session.
+3. If you are comfortable, enable sharing in your settings so I can review the summaries or trends you choose to send before our next session.

 Sources